UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: Introduction

 Although pneumatically actuated soft arms have desirable characteristics, certain drawbacks limit their performance.
 Firstly, although many pneumatic soft arms are lightweight, they require bulky external pressure regulators \cite{sokolov2023design}.
 The cumbersome external hardware limits their portability.
 Secondly, high dexterity pneumatic soft arms need many independently actuated degrees of freedom (DoF), but the centralized, external regulating scheme makes it difficult to increase independent DoFs.
 This is because adding independently controlled pneumatic actuators requires extra external regulators and more tubing running from the actuators to the external regulators.
 Large amounts of tubing will introduce extra weight, thereby affecting the payload capacity of the arm.
 At the same time, long thin tubes increase fluidic resistance, causing pressure to propagate more slowly from the regulator to the actuator, affecting pressure control performance \cite{zuo2024embedded}.
 Thirdly, structurally soft pneumatic arms might suffer from uncontrolled compliant degrees of freedom (DoF).
 Under heavy load, they might buckle at unwanted positions, affecting precision and payload capacity \cite{bruder2020data}.
 Moreover, robots might oscillate at the uncontrolled compliant joints when given aggressive control inputs \cite{li2021position}.
-Researchers have explored various pneumatic soft arm architectures to address common limitations.
-Continuum soft pneumatic arms \cite{hongwei2022kinematic, alessi2023ablation, zhu2024design, jiang2020design, garcia2024design, ian2006octarm}, which offer infinite degrees of freedom (DoFs) and desirable traits such as flexibility and low cost, often using silicone rubber or origami structures.
-However, their uncontrolled DoFs reduce precision and payload capacity.
-To overcome this, rigid-soft hybrid arms have been developed, combining rigid bones and joints with soft pneumatic actuators.
-This reduces uncontrolled compliance by limiting it to the joints.
-For instance, Ohta et al. created a rigid-bone arm actuated by McKibben actuators \cite{ohta2018design}.
-While lightweight and accurate, only five of its seven DoFs are actuated by McKibbens, and the low contraction ratio of McKibben actuators introduces a tradeoff between joint force and range of motion -- placing the actuator attachment point closer to the joint would increase range of motion, but decrease the length of the force lever arm, and vice versa.
-Therefore, McKibben actuator-based arms with limited DoFs find it difficult to achieve both large payload capacity and workspace size.
-Adding more independently controlled, stronger actuators could help, but will increase design complexity due to the extra tubing and regulators required.
-Bruder et al. addressed payload limitations with antagonistic stiffening in a McKibben-based soft arm \cite{bruder2023increasing}, improving force transmission.
-However, each segment uses only one actuator for stiffening, requiring all DoFs in the segment to stiffen together, which limits motion during stiffening.
-Origami-based hybrid designs are also promising.
-Liu et al. used water bomb origami in a rigid-soft arm \cite{liu2023design}, achieving high payload capacity.
-Yet, the locking mechanism only engages when fully extended, limiting its practicality.
-Oh et al. used origami bellows as actuators \cite{oh2024hybrid}, resulting in strong force output and motion range, but limited DoFs and scaling challenges due to bellow size and pressure constraints.
-Other approaches focus on high-density actuators.
-Zhou et al. developed a compact segment with many independently controlled rubber bellows \cite{zhou2024pneumatic}, achieving excellent dexterity and precision.
-However, like all existing designs, it relies on bulky, centralized regulators that reduce portability and hinder use in unstructured environments.
-In summary, while existing designs address some challenges, none fully overcome all limitations of pneumatic soft arms in unstructured environments.
-A new design approach is needed.